MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-CustomNudgeAssignment.md

 Remove-CustomNudgeAssignment -NudgeName perfReviewNudge -AssigneeId roy@contoso.onmicrosoft.com
 ```

-This example removes the assignment of the custom nudge named perfReviewNudge from the user roy@contoso.onmicrosoft.com.
+This example removes the assignment of the Custom Nudge named perfReviewNudge from the user roy@contoso.onmicrosoft.com.

 ## PARAMETERS

 ### -AssigneeId
-The AssigneeId parameter specifies the email address of the user that you want to remove.
+The AssigneeId parameter specifies the email address of the user in the Custom Nudge assignment that you want to remove.

-Together, this parameter and the AssigneeId parameter uniquely identify the nudge assignment that you want to remove.
+Together, this parameter and the AssigneeId parameter uniquely identify the Custom Nudge assignment that you want to remove.

 ```yaml
 Type: String